openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/ate_tests/base_vrf_selection/README.md

 *   Native IPv4

-        *   Flow#1: Native IPv4 flow as any source address
+        *   Flow#1: Native IPv4 flow with any source address

 *   Native IPv6

-        *   Flow#1: Native IPv4 flow as any source address
+        *   Flow#1: Native IPv6 flow with any source address